IGE-OpenReproLab2025/training-sessions-material/modular-python-demo.md

 ## Before we start
 This document describes the main stages the demonstration will go through and the functional states of the code for each.
 It serves as a framework for the presenter and as a reminder for the students afterwards.

-Ideally, you should copy the first code snippet below and copy the “data/temperatures.csv” data required for its execution.
+Ideally, you should copy the first code snippet below and copy the “temperatures.csv” data required for its execution.
 Then, this starting example can be improved by going through the steps below, highlighting the interest of each change described below.

 ## The Nine Quantum Leaps
 1. Getting started with a functional notebook
 2. Break down code to make it more readable
-3. Make a few non-optimal functional additions
+3. Make a few unoptimal functional additions
 4. Abstract code into a function
 5. Add more functions
 6. Transform stateful functions into pure functions
 7. Move functions into a script
-8. Move script to subfolder
+8. Move script in subfolder
 9. Add a test

-## Our initial version
+## Getting started with a functional notebook

 We imagine that we assemble a working script from various StackOverflow recommendations and arrive at: